devgabrielav/iChoveu/README.md

 ## Before running the application

-*To fetch the API data, you will need to create an account on this website [WeatherAPI](https://www.weatherapi.com/signup.aspx) , and get your token which is located here:
+*To fetch the API data, you will need to create an account on this website <a src="https://www.weatherapi.com/signup.aspx" target="_blank">WeatherAPI</a>, and get your token which is located here:
   <img width="40%" src="/src/imgs/weatherapi.png" />;
 *After copying the token, you may create a ```.env``` file on the root of the project and copy the example on: ```.env.example```.